apache/fury/docs/protocols/java_object_graph_spec.md

 ### Enum

 Enums are serialized as an unsigned var int.
 If the order of enum values change, the deserialized enum value may not be the value users expect.
-In such cases, users must register enum serializer by make it write enum value as a enumerated string with unique hash disabled.
+In such cases, users must register enum serializer by make it write enum value as an enumerated string with unique hash disabled.

 ### Object